aphiria/aphiria/README.md

 ## Author

-Aphiria was written by [David Young](https://github.com/davidbyoung).
+Aphiria was created and primarily written by [David Young](https://github.com/davidbyoung).